Kansas Bar Association

 4. Married Couples and Blended Families

-While retirees often have more complex assets, estate planning isn’t just about wealth—it’s about control, peace of mind, and reducing stress for your loved ones during difficult times.
+While retirees often have more complex assets, estate planning is about more than wealth—it’s about control and peace of mind.

 Avoiding Probate

-Probate in Kansas can be costly and lengthy.
-A well-structured estate plan can help your family avoid or minimize the probate process.
+Kansas probate can be costly and lengthy.
+A well-structured estate plan can help your family avoid or significantly reduce the probate process.

 Protecting Your Loved Ones